We follow these 5 tenets for building resilient & healthy soils (learned from Farmer Gabe Brown’s work):

 We are also able to introduce plants that fix nitrogen, the process of pulling nitrogen from the air and releasing it into the soil to improve soil health.
 This is usually accomplished by using companion plants and cover crops.

 The use of cover crops provides shade and increases water retention in the soil.
 We grow cover crops next to or in rotation with food crops to both introduce nitrogen to the soil and create a root system to hold the soil together.
-Cover crops like clover, vetch, and fava beans are essential for strengthening soil fertility in natural process farming.
+Cover crops like clover, vetch, and fava beans are essential for strengthening soil fertility.
 Cover crops also help manage soil erosion, improve soil biodiversity, and help control pests and diseases.